Skip to content

 If you want to create a controller class, we recommend creating a class that is not tied to HTTP request or Elysia at all.

-This approach allows you to decouple the controller from Elysia, making it easier to test, reuse, and even swap a framework while still follows the MVC pattern.
+This approach allows you to decouple the controller from Elysia, making it easier to test, reuse, and even swap a framework while still following the MVC pattern.

 import { Elysia } from 'elysia'